KMarsh-code/global-renewable-energy-analysis/README.md

 The dashboard design initially included a global map showing share of energy production from renewables, with a play axis of year to visualise spatio-temporal trends.
 However, map features were not enabled on the PowerBI account and therefore were not accessible.
 Instead, a piechart of share in energy production was combined with a drop-down selection of geographic area and a slider for year.

-In addition, the dhasboard line chart of renewable production over time had multiple lines, one for each renewable.
+In addition, the dahsboard line chart of renewable production over time had multiple lines, one for each renewable.
 This meant that forecasting trends on the dashboard tool was not included, as forecasting with multiple lines is not yet possible on PowerBI.
-However, line charts showing the forecast predictions from the RNN models were generated using Pythonh visualisations, and therefore the business requirements were still met.
+However, line charts showing the forecast predictions from the RNN models were generated using Python visualisations, and therefore the business requirements were still met.

 ## Development Roadmap
 * What challenges did you face, and what strategies were used to overcome these challenges?
 * What new skills or tools do you plan to learn next based on your project experience?

+Optimisation of the RNN models proved challenging as this was a new technique.
+A combination of Copilot suggestions and web searches was used to try to optmise the models.
+In the future, I would like to make further improvements to these models, and learn how to build a model of multiple time series using renewables combined together.

-## Main Data Analysis Libraries
+## Main Libraries

-* Here you should list the libraries you used in the project and provide an example(s) of how you used these libraries.
+Data cleaning and EDA:
+- pandas
+- numpy

+Visualisations:
+- matplotlib
+- seaborn
+- plotly

+Machine learning:
+- scikitlearn
+- pytorch

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

-### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site
+- Code institute learning materials were used as a basis for the data analyses in this project.
+In addition, Code Institute GitHub repository template was used to form the basis of this repository.
+ - This tutorial was followed for time series forecasting with RNN in Pytorch: https://www.geeksforgeeks.org/data-analysis/time-series-forecasting-using-pytorch/
+ - This page was followed for hyperparameter tuning: https://stackoverflow.com/questions/77007252/how-to-perform-hyperparameter-tuning-of-lstm-using-gridsearchcv
+- Further optimisations for each forecast model were done using Copilot chat suggestions.

-## Acknowledgements (optional)
+## Acknowledgements

-* Thank the people who provided support through this project.
+Thank you to the Code Institute instructors and fellow coursemates for their encouragement and companionship during this process.